Braytonio/Braytonio.github.io/aboutme.md

 I would still like to find where I blogged Nine-Eleven, if I was not too shell-shocked to record my reaction.
 And then there is a YouTube channel somewhere with exercises in subtitling and living out that Talking Heads song:

-«They might be better off I think / The way it seems to me / Making up their own shows /Which might be better than TV ...»
+«They might be better off I think / The way it seems to me / Making up their own shows / Which might be better than TV ...»

 Em fim: [What a long strange trip it's been](https://www.youtube.com/watch?v=pafY6sZt0FE).